 We don’t pay for Community Voices commentaries.

-Details: We usually suggest that authors limit their pieces to about 700 words, although that’s not hard and fast.
-Pieces can be sent to Susan Albright at email@example.com either as a Word attachment or in the body of an email.
+Details: We usually suggest that authors limit their pieces to about 700-800 words, although that’s not hard and fast.
+Submissions can be sent to email@example.com either as a Word or Google doc attachment or in the body of an email.

 Because of the volume of submissions, we are not always able to reply to authors.
 If we do decide to publish your commentary, we will notify you within a few days of receipt.

 If you submit a commentary, please include a line about yourself to put at the end, including any particular relationship, if any, to the subject matter.
-A headshot photo of you would be a bonus; we like to use one whenever possible.
+Please also attach a headshot photo of yourself, as we like to include author photos whenever possible.
+Smartphone photos work fine in our format.